vbraun/GraphPG/README.md

 ---------------------------------------

-This tool adds up CPU and RSS (actually used RAM, as opposed to virtual allocaitons) of all processes of a group of processes.
-The intended use case is to visualize parallel compilation runs, and how they use cpu and ram.
+This tool adds up CPU and RSS (actually used RAM, as opposed to virtual allocations) of all processes of a group of processes.
+The intended use case is to visualize parallel compilation runs, and how they use CPU and RAM.

 Usage